ChristianLohmann/stups-training/README.rst

 =============

 * slides: workshop slides
-* levels: one folder per workshop level
+* levels: one folder per workshop level, each level contains the solution for the previous one

 Workshop Contraints
 ===================